 A few weeks ago, I wrote a blog post about two of our UL924 Emergency Lighting Bypass / Shunt Relays (models ESRB and ESRN).
 This week I want to focus on a specific application for them; one which shows up frequently.
-The ESRB and ESRN can be used in conjunction with a 0-10Vdc Dimming Control Panel and can control Emergency Lighting under normal conditions.
+The ESRB and ESRN can be used in conjunction with a 0-10Vdc Dimming Control Panel.
+These two models can control Emergency Lighting under normal conditions.

 Under Normal Conditions, with the Lights ON